loopset/ActRootV2/README.md

 # ActRoot
 ActRoot provides the basic tools for analyzing and simulating ACTAR TPC experiments.

+## Doxygen documentation
+Uncompleted `Doxygen` documentation is available at [here](https://loopset.github.io/ActRootV2/).
+Major advances are still required to have all the code documented.

 ## Installation

 Follow these steps to have ActRoot working on your computer